THE ULTIMATE PURPOSE OF PRAYER

 David understood this truth clearly!

-4 One thing I have desired of the LORD, That will I seek: That I may dwell in the house of the LORD All the days of my life, To behold the beauty of the LORD, And to inquire in His temple (NKJV).
+4 One thing I have desired of the LORD, That will I seek: That I may dwell in the house of the LORD All the days of my life, To behold the beauty of the LORD, And to inquire in His temple.

-As you spend more time in a personal and deep communion with God, not as a religious routine for the purpose of bombarding or assailing God with all kinds of requests or petitions, but to behold the beauty and glory of God increasingly, you will be transformed increasingly into Christlikeness in your thoughts, mind, will, emotions, actions or character.
+As you spend more time in prayers, not as a religious routine for the purpose of bombarding or assailing God with all kinds of requests or petitions, but to fellowship with God and to behold the beauty and glory of God increasingly, you will be transformed increasingly into Christlikeness in your thoughts, mind, will, emotions, actions or character.

 This is the ultimate purpose of prayer!